recap-utr/qualiAssistant/README.md

 # ReadMe

 ## Introduction
-**QualiAssistant** is a free and open-source system written in Java for identification and extraction of *Qualia structures* from texts.
+**QualiAssistant** is a free and open-source system written in Java (requires Java 17) for identification and extraction of *Qualia structures* from texts.
 Qualia structures express the meaning of lexical items and are divided into the four roles *formal*, *constitutive*, *agentive*, and *telic*.

 ## First Time Setup